MCrossley86/Luma_v.1/README.md

 25. **Current Project**
     - Investigate why the automation log is creating new logs - IN PROGRESS
+    - Investigate why Tests_001,006 and 010 failed - IN PROGRESS

 26. **Future Projects**
     - Validate login functionality - COMPLETE